selinnoz/UretkenAkademiGameProjects/README.md

 # UretkenAkademiGameProjects

-For our first week we use assets ad objects
+For our first week we use assets and objects